geobarry/Polyline_Hausdorff_and_Average_Distance/README.md

         - pip install Rtree-0.8.3-cp27-cp27m-win32.whl
 - sortedcontainers (https://pypi.python.org/pypi/sortedcontainers)
 - pyshp (https://pypi.org/project/pyshp/)
-- numpy, scipy, matplotlib
+- numpy, scipy, matplotlib (these come with most python installations already)

 Run the following modules to reconstruct figures and data in the submitted manuscript.
-Explanations and parameters to modify (e.g. folders to save results to) are at the top of each module:
+You should be able to just run each module without altering anything, but explanations and optional parameters to modify (e.g. folders to save results to) are at the top of each module:
 - Figure 2: figure_2_hausdorff_comparison.py
-- Figures 6, 7 & 12: animation_creator.py
+- Figures 6 & 7: animation_creator.py
 - Figure 10: figure_10a_construct_images.py, figure_10b_tile_images.py
 - Figure 11: data are contained in the folder “sample_data”.
-- Figure 12 & Table 2: figure_12_table_2_timing_comparison.py
 - Figure 13: figure_13_computational_efficiency_analysis.py
+- Figure 14 & Table 3: figure_14_table_3_timing_comparison.py